How to help someone who is suicidal and save a life

 Remember that while it may seem as if these suicidal thoughts and feelings will never end, this is never a permanent condition.
 You WILL feel better again.
 In the meantime, there are some ways to help cope with your suicidal thoughts and feelings.

 Talk with someone every day, preferably face to face.
-Though you feel like withdrawing, ask trusted friends and acquaintances to spend time with you.
+Even though you may feel like withdrawing, ask trusted friends and acquaintances to spend time with you.
 Or continue to call a crisis helpline and talk about your feelings.

 Make a safety plan.
 Develop a set of steps that you can follow during a suicidal crisis.
 It should include contact numbers for your doctor or therapist, as well as friends and family members who will help in an emergency.